roper120nzt/DupeGem/README.md

 # DupeGem

-DupeGem is a Qt 6 / C++17 duplicate-image finder for Windows.
+DupeGem is a duplicate-image finder for Windows.
 It supports five perceptual hashes for visually similar images and MD5 for byte-identical files.
+It is the fastest perceptually similar image matching tool on windows.

 DupeGem was originally started because many duplicate-image finders are paid, too slow for large libraries, or unable to handle collections of 50,000+ images.